Page Content

 Several ongoing activities bring M.D.-Ph.D. students in all years of training together several times per month to increase their cohesiveness and camaraderie.
 These include, but are not limited to:

-• Weekly M.D.-Ph.D.
-Conferences which address a variety of topics
+- Weekly M.D.-Ph.D.
+Conferences that address a variety of topics